-Business Leadership - Sport Management Major
+Bachelor of Arts in Business Leadership - Sports Management Emphasis

-Upon graduation from the BA in Business Leadership program with the sport management major, students will be able to
+Upon graduation from the BA in Business Leadership program with the sport management, students will be able to

 - 1. Explain, integrate, and apply foundational business knowledge in a work environment - 2.
 Exhibit proficiency in critical thinking and decision making by applying appropriate solutions to strategic and organizational challenges - 3.
 Communicate effectively by producing appropriate, professional-quality business documents and delivering oral and written presentations and reports using appropriate technologies - 4.
-Demonstrate effective collaborative skills, both as leader and team member, exhibiting strong interpersonal relationship abilities and an understanding of group and individual dynamics within a business setting - 5.
+Demonstrate effective collaborative skills, both as a leader and team member, exhibiting strong interpersonal relationship abilities and an understanding of group and individual dynamics within a business setting - 5.
 Apply appropriate leadership principles while working with people and processes within profit and not-for-profit organizations. - 6.
 Display a basic understanding of the worldwide appeal and importance of the sport management field - 7.
 Demonstrate understanding of moral and ethical implications of sport policy and strategies.

-Criteria for Entering the BA in Business Leadership Program with Sport Management Major
+Criteria for Entering the BA in Business Leadership Program with Sports Management Emphasis

-Students desiring to enter the BA in Business Leadership degree program with a sport management major must apply after completing at least 57 hours.
+Students desiring to enter the BA in Business Leadership degree program with a sports management emphasis must apply after completing at least 57 hours.
 The following requirements must be met: